 Songfacts®: You can leave comments about the song at the bottom of the page.

 This is the third single from American Country music singer Lee Brice's sophomore album, Hard 2 Love.
-Jessi Alexander, Connie Harrington and Jimmy Yeary penned the ballad and it was Harrington who originally came up with the song's concept after hearing a radio interview with a grieving family.
-Brice explained on his website: "One of the writers heard an interview with a couple whose son was killed a month after joining the military.
-The interviewer asked how in the world they dealt with the pain.
-They said they would drive his truck around and somehow they felt he was there with them, and that pulled them through."
+Jessi Alexander, Connie Harrington and Jimmy Yeary penned the ballad, and it was Harrington who originally came up with the song's concept after hearing an interview on National Public Radio (NPR) with Paul Monti, the father of Jared C. Monti, a sergeant in the US Army who was killed in Afghanistan on June 21, 2006 when his patrol was ambushed.

 Brice said that as soon he heard the song, he knew he had to cut it.
 "I went around town and listened to a lot of songs," he explained, "and one of the publishers said, 'I know you're looking for some lighter stuff, but I've got a song that we feel is the song of the year.'
 They played it, and I started losing it in front of everybody.
 It just killed me.
 It made me think about my granddaddy, and everybody I'd lost."